morgengc/CarND-Traffic-Sign-Classifier-Project/README.md

 | Speed limit (40km/h) | Speed limit (60km/h) |
 | Slippery road | Road work |

-The accurancy of new images is 60%, this compares favorably to the accuracy on the test set of 91.6%.
+The accurancy of new images is 60%, this compares favorably to the accuracy on the test set of 92.4%.

 Since I choose the first three signs from a German traffic document, they were very standard traffic signs, and were well recongnized.
-And the latter two signs were downloaded from Internet, the 40km/h speed limit sign is not contained in the 43 known classes, so I can not identify it.
+And the latter two signs were downloaded from Internet, the 40km/h speed limit sign is not contained in the 43 known classes, so the model can not identify it.
 The last one seems to be a slippery road, but is a little different from standard slippery road sign, the model traited it as a road work sign.

 #### 3. How certain the model is